conan-io/docs/reference/generators/markdown.rst

-This generator creates a *.md* file for each requirement with useful information to consume the installed packages: libraries available, headers, compiler flags, snippet to consume them using different build systems,...
+This generator creates a *.md* file for each requirement with useful information to consume the installed packages: libraries available, components, headers, and basic instructions to consume them using different build systems.

 .. code-block:: bash